 A life preserver for the municipal attorney

 Most citizens think of the municipal attorney (if they think of them at all) as the expert in whatever question they have for the city.
 Do they need information?
 The municipal attorney is the public records expert.
 Questions about a building permit?
 The municipal attorney is the expert in the building, electrical, plumbing, and other codes.
 Are they trying to develop property?
 The municipal attorney is the expert in land development and zoning.
 Or perhaps the question involves a council member's ability to vote on an item when the member has some other personal or financial interest?
-The council member is the expert on conflicts of interest.
+The municipal attorney is the expert on conflicts of interest.

 A complete list of knowledge needed by a municipal attorney might stretch on for days, but it could include code enforcement, telecommunications, electric, gas, and right-of-way issues, city charter amendments, copyright and trademark issues, finance, litigation, ordinance writing and interpretation, real estate transactions, donations, appearances before federal and state legislative bodies, open meetings laws, transportation issues, sign questions, and so much more.